Quick Links

 Power of Reading texts for writing using the PAT approach.

-Reading: Statement of Intent
+READING: Statement of Intent

 Central to learning is creating a life-long love of reading and books; it is our belief that every child should be able to read for pleasure and to a high standard.